pascalpoizat/pascalpoizat.github.io/src/_posts/2016-01-27-generating-a-page-using-personal-data.md

     at: Paris Ouest University
 {% endhighlight %}

-You have a list of 2 items, each item containing a name (duty category) and a list of values, with a value being a period, a name (of the duty) and the location it took place (see [here](https://fr.wikipedia.org/wiki/YAML) for information about the YAML format).
+You have a list of 2 items, each item containing a name (category) and a list of values, with a value being a period, a name, and the location it took place (see [here](https://fr.wikipedia.org/wiki/YAML) for information about the YAML format).
 {: .text-justify}

 ## From data to HTML

-To generate HTML information for this, one can create an HTML document, `duties.html`, and use [Liquid templating](http://liquidmarkup.org/) to access the data.
+To generate HTML information for this, one can create an HTML document, `offices.html`, and use [Liquid templating](http://liquidmarkup.org/) to access the data.
-To generate a list you simply have to type in `duties.html`:
+To generate a list you simply have to type in `offices.html`:
 {: .text-justify}

 {% highlight liquid %}
 {% raw %}
 ---
 layout: default
-title: duties
+title: offices
 ---
-{% for category in site.data.duties.currently %}
+{% for category in site.data.offices.currently %}
 <h3>{{ category.name }}</h3>
 <ul>
-    {% for duty in category.values %}
+    {% for office in category.values %}
-    <li>{{ duty.period }} - {{ duty.name }}<br/>
+    <li>{{ office.period }} - {{ office.name }}<br/>
-    {{ duty.at }}
+    {{ office.at }}
     </li>
     {% endfor %}
 </ul>